Occasionally I write out some of my notes and stick them here for easy access. They probably are not useful to anyone else,

 I use LaTeX for everything from letters to presentations.
 Here are some useful templates and examples that I've put together.
 Feel free to use and modify any of them.
 Let me know if you make anything interesting!

 Programmatically draw the spacetime

 diagram for a uniformly accelerated observer using the TikZ/PGF package

 A LaTeX template for letters with a simple letterhead that includes your school's logo.
 Replace the file signature.pdf to add your scanned signature to the closing.

 A simple Beamer style for presentations with LaTeX.
 The title page features basic info as well as a logo.
 The style file includes macros for putting gradients in the background of a slide, and various color boxes to use as callouts.
 An extensively documented example .tex file is included.

 I use a lot of graph paper.
 Like, a lot of graph paper.
 So when my stockpile of Tops quadrille pads is running low I use LaTeX to make my own.
-This simple tex file produces paper with 8 or 10 squares per inch, in whatever color you like.
+This simple tex file produces quadrille paper with 8 or 10 squares per inch, gridded paper like an engineering pad, hex grids, or even square grids with light cones for drawing causal diagrams!
+All in whatever color you like.